fulcrumresearch/quibbler/README.md

 quibbler hook server
 # Or specify a custom port:
 quibbler hook server 8081
-# Or use the shorthand (defaults to 'server' subcommand):
-quibbler hook 8081
 ```

 Keep this server running in the background.
 It will receive hook events from Claude Code.